Photography of Brown and White Sugar Processed Sugar in a cup

 Saccharin

-Here’s the sweetener behind Sweet and Low®, Sweet Twin®, Sweet'N Low®, and Necta Sweet®.
-Also approved by the FDA, it’s one of the older artificial sweeteners, but you may have heard complaints about a bitter aftertaste, which might be part of the reason other sweeteners seem to have eclipsed this one in recent years.
+Here’s another common sweetener!
+Also approved by the FDA, it’s one of the older artificial sweeteners.
+Still, you may have heard complaints about a bitter aftertaste, which might be part of the reason other sweeteners seem to have eclipsed this one in recent years.

 Sodium Hexametaphosphate